ALIJAMIL-dev/Python/README.md

-# Python Medium Learning Guide
+# Python Learning Guide

-Welcome to the **Python Medium Learning Guide**!
+Welcome to the **Python Learning Guide**!
 This repository is designed to help you enhance your Python skills and transition from beginner to intermediate proficiency.

 ## Features